junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 **Signs:**

 • The first sign is usually a sore, called a chancre.
 It appears 2 to 5 weeks after sexual contact with a person who has syphilis.
 The chancre may look like a pimple, a blister, or an open sore.
 It usually appears in the genital area of the man or woman (or less commonly on the lips, fingers, anus, or mouth).
-This sore is full of germs, which are easily passed on to another person. **The sore is usually painless, and if it is inside the vagina, a woman may not know she has it but it can easily spread to other people.** If the sore is painful, it may be chancroid (see p.
-403).
+This sore is full of germs, which are easily passed on to another person. **The sore is usually painless, and if it is inside the vagina, a woman may not know she has it but it can easily spread to other people.** If the sore is painful, it may be chancroid (see [page 403](#page-403)).

 • The sore lasts only a few days and then goes away by itself without treatment. **But the disease continues spreading through the body.**